-{1) We take an IID perspective to address mode collapse in GAN.
-We first propose a perfect concept for generator, which should satisfy Mode Completeness as shown in Def. \ref{def:mode_complete}.
-Then due to the limitation of finite real samples from target distribution, we propose a necessary condition of mode completeness as shown in Prop.~\ref{prop:prop1}, which requires the IID property of the inverse samples from the real data.}
+{1) We take an IID perspective to mode collapse in GAN.
+The requirement for an ideal generator is proposed that it should satisfy the so-called mode completeness by Def. \ref{def:mode_complete}.} Limited by the finiteness of real samples, we resort to a necessary condition of mode completeness in Prop.~\ref{prop:prop1}, which requires the IID property of the inverse samples from the real data.

-{2) With the requirement of Prop.~\ref{prop:prop1}, a regularizer is proposed for avoiding mode collapse.
-We enforce the inverse samples to be close to a standard Gaussian distribution by Wasserstein distance, which is termed as Gaussian consistency loss in this paper (see Section~\ref{sec:gaussian_consistency_loss}).
-QQ-plot, Shapiro–Wilk and Kolmogorov-Smirnov statistics are also used to test the IID property of the inverse Gaussian samples.}
+2) Guided by Prop.~\ref{prop:prop1}, a regularizer is devised to avoid mode collapse.
+We enforce the inverse sample batch to be distributed close to a standard Gaussian by Wasserstein distance, termed as Gaussian consistency loss (see Sec.~\ref{sec:gaussian_consistency_loss}).
+QQ-plot, Shapiro–Wilk and Kolmogorov-Smirnov statistics are used to test the IID property of the inverse Gaussian samples.

-3) We show that IID-GAN outperforms baselines by different metrics on synthetic data w.r.t.: number of covered modes, quality, reverse KL divergence.
-Our simple technique also performs competitively on natural images.
-We also investigate unsupervised disentanglement feature learning and conditional GAN.
-Our new loss can be seen as an orthogonal plug-in to existing GAN models.
+3) We show that IID-GAN outperforms baselines by different metrics on synthetic data w.r.t. the number of covered modes, quality and reverse KL divergence.
+Our regularization technique also performs competitively on natural images.
+Unsupervised disentanglement feature learning and conditional generation are also investigated.